-SIM only deals are a haven for the bargain hunter.
-If you've come to the end of your contract and want to continue on with your old smartphone, cheap SIM only deals have got you covered - they could get your phone bills down to as little as £5 per month!
+SIM only deals are heaven for the bargain hunters out there.
+If you've come to the end of your contract and want to continue on with your old smartphone, cheap SIM only deals have got you covered - they could get your phone bills down to as little as £4 per month!

-In fact, going SIMO (as they say) also offers a handy way to save money in the long run if you can afford to pay for a new smartphone outright, as it can often help you cut costs compared to traditional phone contracts.
+In fact, going SIMO (as the kids no doubt say) also offers a handy way to save money in the long run if you can afford to pay for a new smartphone outright, as it can often help you cut costs compared to traditional phone contracts.
 And the good news for you is that the battleground of the best SIM only deals has become so competitive, there's pretty much always a bargain out there waiting to be snaffled.

 So to stop you having to spend your precious time seeing what the likes of Three, Vodafone and EE are offering, we've collected them all up and put them in the table below so you can choose and compare SIM only deals quickly and easily.